Law & Order True Crime

-Law & Order True Crime is an American true crime anthology series that premiered on September 26, 2017 on NBC.
+Law & Order True Crime is an American true crime anthology series that premiered on NBC on September 26, 2017.
 The series was ordered by NBC on July 15, 2016, and is part of the Law & Order franchise.
 Created by René Balcer, the eight-episode first season, titled Law & Order True Crime: The Menendez Murders, is a dramatization of the trial of Lyle and Erik Menendez, who were convicted in 1996 for the murder of their parents, José and Kitty Menendez.
 As of 2024, the series is on hiatus.